 Red Devils Beat Football Opponents with Data Analytics

-Belgium’s national football squad – the Red Devils - made it to the last 4 of the World Cup Football in Russia.
+Belgium’s national football squad – the Red Devils - took third place at the World Cup Football in Russia.
 A great performance by a team with world-class players … and with a little help from Dutch sports analytics company SciSports.

 The Enschede-based firm is one of the fastest growing sports data analytics companies in the world.
 They provide data to football clubs like Eintracht Frankfurt, Wigan Athletics and the Belgium national team.